schedule/volunteer-scheduler/README.md

 <hr>

+## Installation

+Requires 64-bit Python 3.7

+<code>pip3 install helpline-scheduler</code>

 ## Usage
-1. Select your language: EN/HU/CN
+1. Select your language in config.py: EN/HU/CN
-2. Export corresponding data_XX.csv file into a spreadsheet, fill in your data, then export back into this file.
+2. Export corresponding data/data_XX.csv file into a spreadsheet, fill in your data, then export back into this file.
-3. Execute the program in the selected language:
+3. Execute the program from its directory:

-<code>python3 schedule.py XX</code>
+<code>python3 schedule.py</code>